remotesensorDJB/aplaceonearth_digitalmapping/PITCHME.md

 **A useful definition**
 > @size[.6em]("The phrase Digital Humanities… describes not just a collective singular but also the humanities in the plural, able to address and engage disparate subject matters across media, language, location, and history.
 But, however heterogeneous, the Digital Humanities is unified by its emphasis on making, connecting, interpreting, and collaborating")

-- ["Digital Humanities"](https://mitpress.mit.edu/sites/default/files/titles/content/9780262018470_Open_Access_Edition.pdf), by Anne Burdick, Johanna Drucker, Peter Lunenfeld, Todd Presner, Jeffrey Schnapp
+- @size[.6em](["Digital Humanities"](https://mitpress.mit.edu/sites/default/files/titles/content/9780262018470_Open_Access_Edition.pdf), by Anne Burdick, Johanna Drucker, Peter Lunenfeld, Todd Presner, Jeffrey Schnapp)
 +++
 **And another...**
 > @size[.6em]("DH values collaboration, plurality, investigation of human culture, and the disruption of and reflection on traditional practices...the **use of digital technology for humanities projects changes the user’s experience**.
 The term “digital humanities” is very broad, and contains multitudes, but examples of “digital humanities” practices might include the **use of existing digital tools for research, to display data in new and revelatory ways, or to bring research to new audiences**."